Ed Note: Minus a tweak or two, the following review was written by yours truly in 2009.

 For those who have soured on their dreams and bitterly written them off, however, this book will be painful.
 It might even read like a damning indictment, and thus incite a hostile emotional response.

-And finally, this book also has the potential to be terrifying.
-For those who feel the pull of greatness but also wrestle with a deep-seated fear of failure, the starkness of the choice will be revealed to them in these pages.
+And finally, this book has the potential to be terrifying.
+For those who feel the pull of greatness but also wrestle with a deep-seated fear of failure, the starkness of the choice will be revealed in these pages.

 Why?
 Because Colvin’s deeper message, beyond the powerful insights into “Deliberate Practice” and what it can do, is that there is no excuse.
 Whatever it is you like (or love) to do, the fact that you don’t hate it means you probably have the basic tools — and so there’s no reason you can’t get better, maybe a lot better.
 And so, at the end of the day, there is simply no real excuse for not being great.
 Only the classic Bartleby the Scrivener response: “I prefer not to.”